-Licorice derivatives have been used to cleanse the colon, relieve bronchitis (increase fluidity of mucus), kill staph and strep infections, control candida, relieve rheumatism and arthritis (inflammatory disorders), promote adrenal gland function, and stimulate the production of interferon.
+Licorice derivatives have been used to cleanse the colon, relieve bronchitis (increase fluidity of mucus), kill staph and strep infections, control candida, relieve rheumatism and arthritis (inflammatory disorders affecting joints), promote adrenal gland function, and stimulate the production of interferon.
 Deglycyrrhizinated licorice (DGL) may prevent ulcers by increasing the number of mucus secreting cells in the digestive tract.

 Licorice is available in the following forms: peeled root, unpeeled dried root, powdered root, and liquid and dry extracts.
 Note that DGL (deglycyrrhizinated licorice), a preferred extract, has had compounds harmful to the adrenal glands removed.

 Guidelines and Cautions

 Always follow package directions.

 - Do not take licorice for more than seven days in a row.

 - Women who are pregnant or nursing should not use licorice.